Helen Frankenthaler: Exhibitions

 In 2021, a decade after her death the New Britain Museum of American Art mounted an exhibition of her works on paper from the final stages of her opus titled "Helen Frankenthaler; Late Works 1990 - 2003".

 In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.

 Every Sound Is a Shape of Time, a collections-focused group exhibition at the Pérez Art Museum Miami, Florida, showcased Frankenthaler's work in the collection alongside Julie Mehretu, Jules Olitski, and Louis Morris, among others.

-From October 25, 2025-February 8, 2026, the Museum of Modern Art exhibited Helen Frankenthaler A Grand Sweep.
+From October 25, 2025-February 8, 2026, the Museum of Modern Art is exhibiting Helen Frankenthaler A Grand Sweep.

+The largest and most comprehensive exhibition in Europe to 2026 was at the Kunstmuseum Basel.